-Pennsylvania’s most desirable residential communities reflect the full range of the state’s geographic and economic diversity — from the walkable urban neighborhoods of Philadelphia and Pittsburgh, where rowhouses and brownstones provide the density and amenity of major Eastern cities at costs below their nearest competitors, to the suburban communities of the Main Line and South Hills that offer school districts of national standing, to the college towns of State College and Lewisburg, and the small-city character of Lancaster and Bethlehem.
+Pennsylvania‘s most desirable residential communities reflect the full range of the state’s geographic and economic diversity — from the walkable rowhouse blocks of Philadelphia and Pittsburgh, where big-city density costs less than it does in nearly any rival metro, to the Main Line and South Hills suburbs with their nationally ranked school districts, the college towns of State College and Lewisburg, and the small-city texture of Lancaster and Bethlehem.
 Pennsylvania consistently delivers more residential quality per dollar than its Mid-Atlantic neighbors for households willing to look beyond the benchmark of New York City.

 1. Fishtown / Northern Liberties, Philadelphia — The Creative Comeback